-Whales and Warm Welcomes : Chance Bay to Bear Cove
+Whales and Warm Welcomes on the ECT : Chance Bay to Bear Cove

 Humpback Whale tail Great Trail Newfoundland.